johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 There are three immediate aspects for the design of a distributed multi-signer architecture:

- * The first is “synchronization”: who decides what changes are needed.
+ * The first is “transport”: how to communicate between the individual instances in a multi-signer system.
- * The second is “transport”: how to communicate between the individual instances in a multi-signer system.
+ * The second is “synchronization”: who decides what changes are needed where.
  * The third is source of truth for different types of zone data.
-The zone owner is the source of truth for all unsigned zone data, except DNSSEC data and the NS RRset.
+The zone owner is the source of truth for all unsigned zone data, except DNSSEC data.
 The signer is the source of truth for all DNSSEC data in the zone.
-In a distributed multi-signer architecture the source of truth is
+Traditionally, the source of truth for the NS RRset is the zone owner, but with multiple DNS Providers having the option of moving that responsibility to the DNS Providers would be an important improvement.

 ## Multi-Signer Agent: Integrated Signer vs Separate Agent

-In a distributed setup there must be a service located with each multi-signer “signer” that manages communication with other signers.
+In a distributed setup there must be a service located with each multi-signer DNS Provider that manages communication with other DNS Providers.
 This is referred to as the multi-signer agent, or MSA.
+As not every DNS Provider needs to be signing the zone, the term is not entirely perfect, but sufficient.

 It is possible to implement support for the synchronization and communication needs directly into each “signer” (i.e. typically an